mh2933/atmega328p_drivers-/README.md

 This project-description is open for interpretation and as the project progress it will become more clear what direction it should take.

-A good start could be to start with drivers for ADC.
+A good start could be to start with drivers for the ADC.

 We can list different type of configuartions here in the git-repo and schematic overviews, pictures etc.